Limit trees for free group automorphisms: universality: Preliminaries

 Fix a real pretree~$T$; a \underline{convex pseudometric} on~$T$ is a function $d\colon T \times T \to\mathbb R_{\ge 0}$ satisfying the following axioms: for all $p,q,r \in T$, \begin{enumerate} \item (symmetric) $d(p,q) = d(q,p)$; \item (convex) $d(p,r) = d(p,q) + d(q,r)$ if $q \in [p,r]$; and \item (continuous) $d(p,q) = 2\, d(p,q')$ for some $q' \in [p,q]$. \end{enumerate}

-For any given convex pseudometric~$d$ on~$T$, the preimage~$d^{-1}(0) \subset T \times T$ is an equivalence relation on the real pretree~$T$ and each equivalence class is convex.
+For any given convex pseudometric~$d$ on~$T$, the preimage~$d^{-1}(0) \subset T \times T$ is an equivalence relation on the real pretree~$T$ such that each equivalence class is convex and the set~$T_d$ of equivalence classes inherits a real pretree structure.
 A \underline{convex metric} on~$T$ is a convex pseudometric whose equivalence relation~$d^{-1}(0)$ is the equality relation on~$T$.
 A \underline{(metric) tree} (or $\mathbb R$-tree) is a real pretree with a convex metric; a \underline{forest} is a system of trees.
-For example, the real line~$\mathbb R$ is a tree with the \emph{standard metric} $d_{\mathrm{std}}(p,q) \defeq |p-q|$.
-Generally, if~$d$ is a convex pseudometric on a real pretree~$T$, then the quotient metric space is a tree $(T_d, d)$ also known as the \underline{associated tree}.
+For example, the real line~$\mathbb R$ is a tree with the {standard metric} $d_{\mathrm{std}}(p,q) \defeq |p-q|$.
+Note that a convex pseudometric~$d$ on a real pretree~$T$ induces a convex metric, still denoted~$d$, on the real pretree~$T_d$; we refer to the tree $(T_d, d)$ as the \underline{associated tree}.

-A \underline{$\lambda$-homothety} of trees $h \colon (T, d) \to (Y, \delta)$ is a pretree-isomorphism $\iota\colon T \to Y$ that uniformly scales the metric~$d$ by~$\lambda$:
+A \underline{$\lambda$-homothety} of trees $h \colon (T, d) \to (Y, \delta)$ is a pretree-isomorphism $h \colon T \to Y$ that uniformly scales the metric~$d$ by~$\lambda$:

 equivalently, $h^*\delta = \lambda d$, where $h^*\delta$ is the \emph{pullback of~$\delta$ via~$h$}.
 A \underline{homothety} is a $\lambda$-homothety for some $\lambda > 0$; it is \underline{expanding} (resp. an \underline{isometry}) if $\lambda > 1$ (resp. $\lambda = 1$).
 An isometry $\iota \colon (T,d) \to (T, d)$ is \underline{elliptic} if it fixes a point of~$T$; otherwise, it is \underline{loxodromic} and acts by a nontrivial translation on its \emph{axis}, the unique $\iota$-invariant arc of $(T, d)$ isometric to $(\mathbb R,d_{\mathrm{std}})$; the \underline{translation distance}~$\|\iota\|_d \in \mathbb R_{\ge 0}$ is~$0$ if~$\iota$ is elliptic and equal to the displacement of points in $\iota$'s axis if~$\iota$ is loxodromic.
 These definitions extend componentwise to forests.